ooichman/portcheck/README.md

 There are a few ways of using the tool , I will try to go over all the posibilities for both connected and disconnected environment.

-### Connected environment

-For a Connected Environment you can use the portcheck tool directly (with a deamonset deployment) or you can use it with spearedge which allows you to set one which host the Pod will be created and run the test from.

 #### Environment Variables

 Both packages has environment variables :